zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

     - Note: During centrifugation always position the micro-tube hinge pointed outward from thecenter of rotation.
 Maiority of RNA will collect at the botom along the hinge side of the Binding Tube.)
 4. Remove the solution from the tube
    - Decant the solution by quick flip-over the tube over a waste container and shaking briskly, then put the inverted tube on a stack of clean absorbent paper such as Kimwipe, or paper towels, then tap the tube on the clean paper to remove as much liquid as possible
-   - Be sure not ot scrape the walsof the tube with pipettetips during aspiration as the products are bound ot the walls of the Binding Tube.
+   - If pipetting the liquid out instead, be sure not to scrape the walls of the tube with pipette tips during aspiration as the products are bound to the walls of the Binding Tube.

 ### Washing Products